shortdark/num-of-posts/post-volume-stats/readme.txt

 1. Shows the main page of "Post Volume Stats".
 2. Shows the draggable AJAX data lists, and highlighted bar of a bar chart.
 3. You can view the stats for each year individually.
 This shows the same blog with stats for one year selected.
-4. The new "Category" and "Tag" pages allow the user to export the data to HTML.
-Soon these pages will allow the user to take a more indepth view into the stats.
+4. The new "Category" and "Tag" pages allow the user to export the data into an HTML list.
+5. The export button adds the HTML list into a new blog post.
-5. Shows the widget in the "live preview" area of the admin.
+6. Shows the widget in the "live preview" area of the admin.

 == Changelog ==

+= 3.0.19 =

+* Improved the colors in the pie charts.

 = 3.0.18 =